sarah254-tech/Linux-Basics/README.md

-## 🔐 Linux File Permissions and Ownership — Study Summary
+# 🔐 Linux File Permissions and Ownership

 In Linux, **file permissions and ownership** control **who can read, write, or execute** a file or directory.
 This security model ensures that users and processes can only access what they are allowed to.